HunterGerlach/mean-stack-app/README.md

 ### Containerfile

+> Note: This section is currently incorrect until we adjust the new-app command to use the Containerfile instead of the Dockerfile.

 We will be using `Containerfile` instead of `Dockerfile` for defining our containers.
 Again, the definitions are virtually the same.

 We added a Containerfile to the directory to build the application and be used to serve the content once deployed to the OpenShift cluster.